Troy, Michigan: Economy

-Troy is a thriving center of business, particularly in the automotive and financial sectors, and is home to a number of major companies.
-Troy has the second highest cumulative property value in Michigan, second only to Detroit.
+Troy is a center of business, particularly in the automotive and financial sectors.
+Troy has the second-highest cumulative property value in Michigan, second only to Detroit.
 Troy is home to the Somerset Collection mall, featuring a skywalk and over 180 stores, and the Oakland Mall.
 The Top of Troy is the city's tallest building with offices of PNC Financial Services.
-Bank of America maintains a major operations center in Troy.

 In 2012 Mahindra & Mahindra opened a technical center in Troy.